An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 • Georgia has strict rules around drink driving.
 The legal blood alcohol level is set at 0.03%.

-• It is illegal to use a mobile phone when driving in Georgia (not that many people follow this rule).
-If you need to use your phone for navigation, make sure you pack a hands-free mount like this one.
+• It is illegal to use a mobile phone when driving in Georgia.
+If you need to use your phone for navigation, make sure you bring a hands-free dashboard mount with you.

 • There is a heavy police presence on the road in Georgia.
-Speed cameras and red-light cameras are ubiquitous throughout the entire country.
-If you’re driving a rental, fines go to the agent and are paid when you drop-off the car.
+Speed cameras and red-light cameras are ubiquitous throughout the country.
+More info on how to check for/pay a fine below.

 A road sign in the country of Georgia.

-• There are no toll roads in Georgia.
+• There are no toll roads or toll tunnels in Georgia.

 • All major highways and most smaller roads in Georgia are sealed with a few notable exceptions (more details below).
 ‘Village roads’ vary from new, sealed roads to very rough backroads.
 Use the map below to identify any potentially problematic roads before you set off.